treyhunner/treyhunner.github.com/source/_posts/2018-09-03-stop-writing-lambda-expressions.markdown

 product = reduce(lambda x, y: x * y, numbers)
 ```

-This lambda expression is only necessary because we're not allowed to pass the `*` operator around as if it were a function.
+The above lambda expression is necessary because we're not allowed to pass the `*` operator around as if it were a function.
+If there was a function that was equivalent to `*`, we could pass it into the `reduce` function instead.

 Python's standard library actually has a whole module meant to address this problem:

 ```python